‘Integrated care’ has become something of a buzz-word, but what it means depends on who’s talking.

 Currently, NHS care is paid for by taxes and provided according to need while social care is means tested.
 It’s very possible – especially given severe cuts in funding for local authorities – that the integration of health and social care will be used as a justification by combined authorities for extending means testing or introducing some other form of charging for NHS care.

-NHS England has now designed a way to bring its Five Year Plan into effect at great speed.
-It has restructured the NHS in England into 44 different local health systems or ‘footprints’ that aim to integrate health and social care services.
+NHS England has now designed a way to bring its Five Year Plan rapidly into effect and integrate health and social care by 2020.
+It has restructured the NHS and local authorities in England into 44 different local economic systems or ‘footprints’ that aim to integrate health and social care services.
 Each footprint is expected to produce Sustainability and Transformation Plans to show how they will reduce the need for services and cut costs, as well as how they will maximise efficiency.
-These plans will also be assessed on other measures, such as whether they expand the use of integrated personal budgets to cover both health and social care needs.
+These plans will also be assessed on other measures, such as whether they include new care models, or expand the use of integrated personal budgets to cover both health and social care needs.

 Significantly, despite all this talk of integration,